shinrax2/PS3GameUpdateDownloader/README.md

 - Localized GUI
 - Automatic updates

-Grab the latest release [here](https://github.com/shinrax2/PS3GameUpdateDownloader/releases/tag/v006) and check the ["Getting started"](https://github.com/shinrax2/PS3GameUpdateDownloader/wiki/Getting-Started) page on the wiki
+Grab the latest release [here](https://github.com/shinrax2/PS3GameUpdateDownloader/releases/tag/v006) and check the ["Getting Started"](https://github.com/shinrax2/PS3GameUpdateDownloader/wiki/Getting-Started) page on the wiki!

 # Disclaimer:
 This program isnt supported by or affiliated with Sony.